andrewlee8247/ccdr/README.md

 Although the results from AutoML were much better than the evaluation made from the model trained in BigQuery ML, it was determined that for the purposes of the MVP, that AutoML was not necessary, as the goal of the project was to develop a functional application that serves out prediction results.
-As noted in the above, it is recommended that AutoML is considered in a future implementation.
+As noted in the week 5 summary, it is recommended that AutoML is considered in a future implementation.

 #### Week 7: Deploy Application onto Development, Staging, and Production Environments